Lindsay Donohue, PharmD

 Lia Lynch, PharmD

 Dr. Lynch is a graduate of the University of North Carolina Eshelman School of Pharmacy in Chapel Hill, North Carolina, where she earned her PharmD in 2013.
-Her professional interests are hematology/oncology and infectious disease, and upon completion of the PGY1 program she plans to pursue a PGY2 position in hematology/oncology.
-Lia will complete a quality improvement project evaluating the use of brentuximab, carfilzomib, and paclitaxel albumin-bound within the University of Virginia Health System and affiliated HOPE clinics.
-Her longitudinal research project will assess heparin dosing in obese patients.
-Outside of her time spent in the hospital, Lia enjoys spending time with her husband cheering on her favorite team, the NC State Wolfpack, wine tasting in the Virginia countryside, and baking.
+She completed her PGY1-Pharmacy Residency at the University of Virginia Health System.
+Her professional interests are acute leukemias and their infectious disease complications, supportive care management in solid tumor patients, and benign hematology.
+Upon completion of the PGY2 program she plans to pursue a clinical oncology specialist position at a comprehensive cancer care center.
+Dr. Lynch will complete a quality improvement project evaluating voriconazole therapeutic drug monitoring on the hematology/oncology service at UVaHS.
+Her longitudinal research project will assess hematologic toxicity associated with nab-paclitaxel plus gemcitabine for metastatic pancreatic adenocarcincoma.
+Outside of her time spent in the hospital, Lia enjoys spending time with her husband cheering on their favorite team, the NC State Wolfpack, wine tasting in the Virginia countryside, and baking.

 Amy Morris, PharmD